Skip to main content

 Python

-For Python applications, call register_otel() or use the convenience functions:
+For Python applications, call register_otel() at startup:

 # app.py or __init__.py